 Hal’s video-based negotiation scenarios provoke new opportunities to think about negotiation moves more clearly, to sharpen strategic judgments, manage feelings before, during, and after a negotiation, and allow implicit ideas, assumptions, and theories to surface.

-Insights From A Faculty Dinner Seminar
+Insights from a Faculty Dinner Seminar

 Hal presented two videos during a recent Faculty Dinner Seminar.
 The first clip portrayed a multi-scene negotiation story that follows the progress of a negotiator as his agency attempts to “close a deal” and sign an old client to a new contract.
 The client has hired a hardball procurement consultant who presents a significant challenge as a negotiating partner.
 What ensues is a detailed unfolding of events that is both realistic and engaging, depicting the tasks and skills necessary for a mutual gains negotiator to succeed.

 The second negotiation scenario demonstrated a paired vignette of two different negotiation approaches to handling a very aggressive counterpart.
-The first involved a negotiator struggling to communicate, but in the end failing to make an effective connection.
-The second portrayed a negotiator using the mutual gains approach with the same adversary, and showing progress toward resolution.
+The first involved a negotiator struggling to communicate, but in the end, failing to make an effective connection.
+The second portrayed a negotiator using the mutual gains approach with the same adversary and showing progress toward resolution.

 The video clips initiated a very stimulating conversation, exploring different ways of using videos as a teaching tool, the best ways of formatting teaching videos, and the increasing interest in using teaching videos in all kinds of classrooms.

 There was a debate on how best to sequence video-based negotiation scenarios in the classroom.
 Hal explained that videos become even more effective when they are paired with a role-play simulation and that there are numerous benefits to showing the video first, as opposed to starting with a role-play simulation.
 If used first, the video illustrates how to take certain actions – what to do, what not to do – that students can emulate in the role-play.
-If the teacher starts with the simulation, the video can open up conversation and draw out the students’ working theories of negotiation as they compare their actions to those on screen.
+If the teacher starts with the simulation, the video can open up a conversation and draw out the students’ working theories of negotiation as they compare their actions to those on screen.
 There was general agreement that regardless of the order, videos are an effective educational tool.

-There was lively discussion about whether scripted or unscripted videos are more effective.
+There was a lively discussion about whether scripted or unscripted videos are more effective.
 A script makes production easier and gives the educational producer more control over content and messaging.
 But, this requires good actors and polished writing, which are often more expensive.
 Moreover, scripted videos sometimes feel unrealistic or stilted.
 A non-scripted video is more natural, but the producer needs to use gifted negotiators or mediators as the actors.

 In general, there was unanimity on the need for higher-quality video-based negotiation scenarios.